 - A Secret Santa swap brings inexpensive presents to delight participating employees.

-Establish Holiday Traditions in the Office
+Establish Office Holiday Traditions

-- Make up an annual special employee-featured holiday card to send to clients, customers, and business partners.
+- Make up an annual special employee-featured holiday card to send to clients, customers and business partners.

 - Hold a holiday luncheon onsite to promote team building and interdepartmental cooperation and understanding.
-Use icebreakers such as assigning employees to groups via numbers on the bottom of plates to ensure that cross-functional interaction occurs.
+Use icebreakers such as assigning employees to groups via numbers on the bottom of plates to ensure cross-functional interaction occurs.

 Purchase Gifts for Employees